ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 - Testing that the website displays cheeps as intended

 Lastly, we have an integration test, making sure SQL injection attacks can not happen.
+Although not all aspects of the application are tested, we tested what we deemed most important, making sure to use and learn all the testing frameworks that were provided.

 # Ethics